hairysnake/node-db-update/README.md

 * Data loading from files (bulk loading where available)
 * Migration files verification (before execution)
   * Errors
-  * Advices - no primary key, possbile foreign key
+  * Advices - no primary key, possbile foreign key (one can apply advices automatically)
 * Schema and environment management
 * Different formats of scripts : json/xml/plain text
 * Statistics - execution time for all scripts and their commands